 Erwins View Trail, a moderate walk of 1.6 miles round trip from the Visitors Center, offers four overlooks, each revealing a different aspect of the Linville Falls area.
 The first overlook of Upper Falls is 1/2 mile from the Visitors Center, and is an easy walk with a slight loss of elevation.
 At the Upper Falls overlook, watch the water rush into a narrow canyon before it plunges 45 feet over the lower falls.

 The next overlook, Chimney View, is 7/10 of a mile from the visitor center, is the first point on the trail where the lower falls can be seen.
+(Above is a zoomed-in photo the Upper Falls observation area from the Chimney View.)
 It offers an excellent chance to photograph both the upper and lower falls, along with the impressive cliffs.
 The overlook is named for the chimney-like outcroppings located to the right of the waterfall.